-We invest in loans, including, but not limited to, real estate related and other loans, including corporate bank loans, commercial mortgage loans, residential mortgage loans, manufactured housing loans and subprime mortgage loans.
-Loans for which we have the intent and ability to hold for the foreseeable future, or until maturity or payoff, are classified as held-for-sale.
+We invest in loans, including, but not limited to, real estate related and other loans, including corporate loans, commercial mortgage loans, residential mortgage loans, manufactured housing loans and subprime mortgage loans.
+Loans for which we have the intent and ability to hold for the foreseeable future, or until maturity or payoff, are classified as held-for-investment.
+Loans for which we do not have the intent or the ability to hold for the foreseeable future, or until maturity or payoff, are classified as held-for-sale.
 Loans are presented in the Consolidated Balance Sheet net of any unamortized discount (or gross of any unamortized premium) and an allowance for loan losses.
 We determine at acquisition whether loans will be aggregated into pools based on common risk characteristics (credit quality, loan type, and date of origination or acquisition); loans aggregated into pools are accounted for as if each pool were a single loan.
 We also evaluate our loans at acquisition for evidence of credit quality deterioration.
 Loans for which we determine that it is probable that we will not collect all contractually required principal and interest payments at acquisition are categorized as loans acquired at a discount for credit quality.